bower/spec/README.md

 * Key must be a `name` that matches the validation pattern for the `name` property.
 * Value must be a semver compatible identifier, a Git URL, or a URL (inc. tarball and zipball).
 * Value can be an owner/package shorthand, i.e. owner/package.
 By default, the shorthand resolves to GitHub -> https://github.com/owner/package.
 This may be changed in `.bowerrc` shorthand_resolver.
-* Local paths may be used as values for local development.
-But they will be disallowed when registering.
+* Local paths may be used as values for local development, but they will be disallowed when registering.

 #### devDependencies [hash]